smart94423/pabutools/docs-source/source/usage.rst

 ^^^^^^^^^^^^^^^^

-We also provide standard ways to compose rules, such as selecting the outcome that is most preferred for a given satisfaction measure.
+We also provide standard ways to compose rules, such as selecting the outcome that is preferred by the largest number of voters for a given satisfaction measure.

 .. code-block:: python